Financing Your Legal Education

 Loan funds should be used for items covered by the Cost of Attendance.

-Using the Cost of Attendance Review Form students may request a COA increase (and typically additional Grad PLUS loans) for extenuating circumstances.
+Using the Cost of Attendance Review Form students may request a COA increase (and typically an additional Graduate PLUS Loan) for extenuating circumstances.
 The circumstances are detailed on the form as follows: emergency health-related living expenses, dependent care expenses (daycare/afterschool care), computer repair or replacement (this does not include the purchase of a new computer), additional educational expenses such as additional required books and supplies that exceed the current allotment, computer software required for degree conferment, instruments required for a degree program, required travel for educational purposes (i.e., required for degree conferment), and private health insurance.
 This form will be available here prior to the start of classes.

 • Do I need an endorser for my federal loans?

-No, however, if a student has been informed that they have been denied the Graduate Plus loan due to an adverse credit history, they have the following options:
+No, however, if a student has been informed that they have been denied the Graduate PLUS Loan due to an adverse credit history, they have the following options:

 • Obtain an endorser who does not have an adverse credit history.
-An endorser is someone who agrees to repay the Graduate Plus loan if you do not repay it.
+An endorser is someone who agrees to repay the Graduate PLUS Loan if you do not repay it.

 • Document to the satisfaction of the U.S. Department of Education that the information causing the adverse credit decision is incorrect or that there are extenuating circumstances relating to your adverse credit history.